-Went to university at the London School of Economics (1968-71 - yes, a 'troublemaker').
+Went to university at the London School of Economics (1968-71) - yes, a 'troublemaker'.
+Being in an attempted revolution was a life-changer for me.
 Then I lived in the mountains of Snowdonia in North Wales 1972-75, and in Stockholm and the forests of Uppland (Uppsala area) in Sweden 1975-80.
 Sweden gave me refuge after a tumultuous and challenging time: Sixties Liverpool, LSE and the dawn of the 'alternative society'.

 From 1980-2008, I was a community leader in the rather interesting small town of Glastonbury in SW England.
-I ran groups and events, was involved in civic and community affairs, and served as the town webmaster 1998-2006.
+I ran groups and events, was deeply involved in civic and community affairs, and served as the town webmaster 1997-2006.

 Now I live in West Penwith, Cornwall, where I do archaeological research, online humanitarian work, writing, strategic advising and networking, in a semi-retired way.